-Parrots have large flight feathers and smaller secondary feathers.
-Parrots can only fly if the primary flight feathers are intact.
-As well as the feathers, their bones, respiratory system, and four-chambered heart are designed to offer parrots maximum flight efficiency.
-All parrot species can fly.
-In contrast, many captive parrots have clipped wings, which prevents them from flying away.
+Parrots have large flight feathers and smaller secondary feathers but can only fly if their primary flight feathers are intact.
+Their feathers, light bones, complex respiratory system, and four-chambered heart give parrots maximum flight efficiency.
+All species of parrots can become airborne.

-Many parrots live and fly in large flocks, seeking safety and protection from predators in bigger numbers.
-However, they rarely fly at night, leaving predators with a short period to attack if they can reach them when they’re resting high up in trees.
+Many parrots live and fly in large flocks, seeking safety and protection from predators in larger numbers.
+However, parrots rarely fly at night, leaving predators with a small amount of time to attack if they can reach them when resting high up in trees.

 How Does A Parrot Fly?

-As previously described, parrots can fly because of their complex set of feathers, which include the primaries and the secondaries.
+Parrots can fly because of their complex feathers, including primaries and the secondaries.

 Parrots have around 10 primary feathers on each wing.
-If they’re damaged or plucked from the body, the bird can’t fly.
+If they’re damaged or plucked, parrots can’t fly.

 The secondaries are the wing’s inner feathers.
 As the parrot’s body is pulled through the air, these feathers produce lift.

 As described by Science Learn, even if some of the secondary feathers are removed, birds can still fly.
 However, they’ll lose an element of coordination and control.

 A parrot’s tail feathers steer and balance the parrot while it’s in flight.
 Also, they allow parrots to twist, turn, and act as a brake when it’s ready to stop.

 The Royal Society explains that birds can use various flight modes, from a passive flight without wing strokes (such as gliding) to active flight, which involves flapping wings.